US golfer Tiger Woods in hospital after car crash | DW | 23.02.2021

 Woods was in Los Angeles over the weekend as the tournament host of the Genesis Invitational at Riviera, where he presented the trophy.

-He was to spend Monday and Tuesday filming with Discovery-owned GOLFTV, with whom he has an endorsement contrac
+He was to spend Monday and Tuesday filming with Discovery-owned GOLFTV, with whom he has an endorsement contract.

+Woods has not played since December, when he took part in the PNC Championship in Orlando with his son, Charlie, who turned 12 earlier this month.

+On 23 December he had his fifth back surgeryand said last weekend that he was unsure whether he would be able to play in the Masters Tournament in April.

 Police have opened an investigation into the crash.